Professional Teeth Cleaning: A Step-by-Step Patient Guide

 Consider arranging an appointment if you notice any of the following:

-• Gum recession or teeth appearing longer than before
+- Gum recession or teeth that appear longer than before

-• Loose teeth or changes in the way your teeth fit together
+- Loose teeth or changes in the way your teeth fit together when you bite

-• Visible tartar buildup — hard deposits along the gumline
+- Visible tartar buildup — hard, yellowish or brownish deposits along the gumline

 Aftercare: Looking After Your Teeth Following a Professional Clean

-• Wait before eating or drinking: If fluoride varnish has been applied, wait 30 minutes to an hour before eating.
+- Wait before eating or drinking: If fluoride varnish has been applied, your clinician may advise waiting 30 minutes to an hour before eating, drinking, or rinsing.
+This allows the fluoride to absorb fully into the enamel.

-• Expect mild sensitivity: Some patients experience slight gum tenderness for a day or two after cleaning.
-If you have particularly sensitive teeth, our guide on professional cleaning for sensitive teeth offers helpful advice.
+- Expect mild sensitivity: Some patients experience slight gum tenderness or tooth sensitivity for a day or two after cleaning, particularly if significant tartar was removed.
+This typically resolves on its own.

-• Maintain your brushing routine: Continue brushing twice daily with a fluoride toothpaste.
+- Maintain your brushing routine: Continue brushing twice daily with a fluoride toothpaste.
+Use gentle, circular motions and ensure you reach all surfaces, including along the gumline.

-• Clean between your teeth daily: Use interdental brushes or floss.
+- Clean between your teeth daily: Use interdental brushes or floss to clean the spaces between your teeth where a toothbrush cannot reach.

-• Limit staining substances: In the first 24 to 48 hours, consider reducing intake of tea, coffee, and red wine.
+- Limit staining substances: In the first 24 to 48 hours after polishing, your teeth may be more susceptible to staining.
+Consider reducing intake of tea, coffee, red wine, and deeply coloured foods during this period.

 Key Points to Remember

-• Professional teeth cleaning removes plaque and tartar that daily brushing cannot address.
+- Professional teeth cleaning removes plaque and tartar that daily brushing cannot address, helping to protect your gums and teeth.

-• Tartar forms when plaque mineralises and can only be removed with professional dental instruments.
+- Tartar forms when plaque mineralises and can only be removed safely with professional dental instruments.

 Frequently Asked Questions